Do you fall in love a little too easily?

 7. Let them remain independent too.

-If you tend to move quickly in a new relationship, you are denying the other person their independence.
+If you tend to move quickly with a new love interest, you are denying the other person their independence.

 Sure, it’s nice to see them some evenings and at weekends, but they had their own life before you came along, so let them continue having that life now.

-You don’t have to see them so often to maintain a closeness with them.
+You don’t have to see a new love interest so often—especially in the early stages—just to maintain a closeness with them.
 You can just make the most of the time you do spend together so that the time apart doesn’t feel like a separation.